trevenue44/whatsapp-telegram/README.md

 # whatsapp-telegram
 [machugram](https://www.github.com/machugram) came up with the idea of being able to send message on one platform and it atomatically getting copied to the other platform.

 A very brilliant idea.
-I've decided to take up the challenge of developing means to make it possible.
+I've decided to take up the challenge of developing the means to make it possible.

 Checkout this repository.
 It has everything I'm using to achieve this.
 Thanks Machu!

+## Project Plan:
+- [x] Create a telegram bot: Galleimann.
+- [x] Galleimann enables the program to get messages sent to the telegram bot.
+- [ ] To be able to send automated messages to a WhatsApp chat.
+    - Could use a WhatsApp business account.
+    - Know how to automated messages to a WhatsApp.
+- [ ] Finally, link Galleimann to the WhatsApp business account
+	- The app should be able to transfer the telegram messages from Galleimann through the WhatsApp business account to a specified WhatsApp chat.
+- [ ] <span style="color: green;">Project Completed! </span>

 ## Main Resources:
 - Creating Telegram Bot: https://youtu.be/NwBWW8cNCP4